 Ask for Evidence

-Ask for Evidence is a public campaign that helps people request for themselves the evidence behind news stories, marketing claims and policies.
+Ask for Evidence is a campaign launched by Sense about Science that helps people request for themselves the evidence behind news stories, marketing claims and policies.

 We hear daily claims about what is good for our health, bad for the environment, how to improve education, cut crime, treat disease or improve agriculture.
 Some are based on reliable evidence and scientific rigour.
 Many are not.

 How can we make companies, politicians, commentators and official bodies accountable for the claims they make?
 If they want us to vote for them, believe them or buy their products, then we should Ask for Evidence.

 People come here to share their experiences of asking for evidence and to use the hub of resources and expertise to make sense of the evidence they receive.